SardiusMedia/serverless-ReqRes/README.md

 reqRes.context({callbackWaitsForEmptyEventLoop: false})
 console.log(reqRes.context())
 ```
-supports both get and put of the lambda contex
+supports both get and put of the serverless contex
 > **Type:** Function
 >
 > **Param 'contex':** If set, it will update the context